DaRealSplinter/DarkSky/README.md

+**NOTE**
+Dark Sky has joined Apple and will no longer be accepting new requests for its API.
+You can read more on [their blog](https://blog.darksky.net/).

 This project uses the [Dark Sky API](https://darksky.net/dev).
 To use this project, create an account with Dark Sky and obtain a secret key that grants access to the API.
 Then, create a **key.id** file with the secret key and the coordinates